Class RestDataSource

 }

-As with the XML format above, an unrecoverable error is indicated by setting the status attribute to -1 and the data property to the error message.
+As with the XML format above, an unrecoverable error is indicated by setting the

 Responses with related updates